 The retail industry today has more access to customer data than ever before.
 However, this data doesn’t always translate into successful outcomes.
 Today, retailers are more hard-pressed to convert user customer information into actionable insights that give them an edge over others in attracting future sales.
 But in most cases, retailers are unsure of how exactly to put the available data into use.
 What retail companies need is to find a way to gain actionable information that will help them track not just what’s currently selling, but what will sell in the future.
 Predictive analytics is the ideal solution to this.
 Predictive analytics is concerned with the micro-level (i.e. down to a specific individual) rather than macro-level predictions that are based on averages or generalities.
-By using predictive analytics, retail industry players can take into account each individual and evaluate their purchases in real time to accurately predict what they are most likely to buy based on their specific buying habits.
-Apart from this, here are some crucial retail industry problems that can be brought under control using predictive analytics:
+By using predictive analytics, retail industry players can take into account each individual and evaluate their purchases in real-time to accurately predict what they are most likely to buy based on their specific buying habits.
+In this article, we present some crucial retail industry problems that can be brought under control using predictive analytics.

 When retail companies have a poor inventory management system in place, it can often result in loss of sale situations for the business.
 This, in turn, will create a picture of lower demand for certain items, making future order predictions based on that past data inherently inaccurate.
 Savvy retailers use advanced capabilities like predictive analytics that provide real-time data to move inventory where it’s needed before its late.